 Fully founded PhD position in Quantum Thermodynamics

-Starting date: Winter 2018/2019
+Starting date: September 2020

-The ideal candidate will have a strong background in quantum and theoretical physics, and be enthusiastic about quantum thermodynamics, open quantum systems, thermodynamics, mesoscopic physics and/or quantum information.
-The successful candidate must hold a degree in physics, theoretical physics or applied mathematics.
+The ideal candidate will have a strong background in quantum and theoretical physics, and be enthusiastic about quantum thermodynamics, open quantum systems, quantum information and/or mesoscopic physics.
+Applicants must hold a degree in physics, theoretical physics or applied mathematics.
 Female candidates are strongly encouraged to apply.
 The position is fully funded for a period of 4 years.